SamuraiDangyo/SamuraiDangyo.github.io/index.md

 # Havoc engine
-Gothic engine.
+Gothic Chess Engine.
 Under heavy development.

 ## Technical
-- Written in C++17.
+- Written in C++17
 - make() + unmake()
 - Object oriented.
 No globals
 - XBoard protocol
 - Bug free movegenerator
 - Written to be easily adapted to other variants
-- Source code never available not to get plagued by copypaste-bois
+- Source code closed.
+Because it's impossible to compete with open source

 ## Background
 I got tired of standard chess and wrote from scratch a new variant engine.